manukeerampanal/chrome-multiple-sessions/README.md

-# New Chrome Session
+# Chrome Multiple Sessions Support

-New Chrome Session (formerly the New Chrome Session browser extension) launches Google Chrome with a completely clean history, settings, bookmarks, etc.  This is useful for testing websites with a clear cache.
+Chrome Multiple Sessions (formerly the New Chrome Session browser extension) launches Google Chrome with a completely clean history, settings, bookmarks, etc.  This is useful for testing websites with a clear cache.
 It can also be used for logging into websites with several accounts simultaneously, as the different instances of Chrome do not share cookie data.